How Cabinet Refinishing Works: 2K Polyurethane Process, 8 Steps, 5-Year Warranty

 Cabinet Refinishing in Coachella Valley

-Same process, desert-rated for Coachella Valley conditions.
+Same process, adapted for Coachella Valley conditions.

-Italian 2K Polyurethane Explained
+2K Polyurethane Explained

 5-Year Written Warranty